-Everything’s bigger in Texas — including our residential and commercial electricity bills.
+Everything’s bigger in Texas — including our electricity bills.
 As one of the largest and most populous states in the US, Texas produces a lot of energy via wind and oil, but it also consumes a ton of energy, too.

 Curious about why your average apartment electric bill is so high?
 Or what the average kWh usage is across different types of dwellings in Texas?
 Learn why the Lone Star State consumes so much energy, and what that means for your monthly bill.

-Blame the harsh Texas summers that drive up your energy costs.
 Texans have to run the AC almost year-round, leading to high energy bills.
-Texans in the panhandle face their fair share of bitter winters, too, which means even higher electricity bills during the bitter cold months.
-Since everything, including our homes, are bigger in Texas, we also have to use more energy to effectively heat and cool our homes and offices.
+Texans in the panhandle face their fair share of bitter winters.
+This means even higher electricity bills during the bitter cold months.
+Since everything, including our homes, are bigger in Texas, we have to use more energy to effectively heat and cool our homes and offices.